AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 exten => ${VOIPDID},n,Hangup()
 ```

-### iax.conf
+### `iax.conf`
-If using an IAX provider, you will need to update the **/etc/asterisk/iax.conf** file.
+If using an IAX provider, you will need to update the `/etc/asterisk/iax.conf` file.
 Items in between brackets should be replaced with specific account info, except the stanza names themselves:

-First, add the following lines to the [general] stanza :
+First, add the following lines to the `[general]` stanza:

 ```
 ; ENTER YOUR VOIP.MS CREDENTIALS AND SERVER HERE